Nashville Ballet releases 2022-23 Season schudule - Clarksville Online

 Joining the list of collaborators for the 2022-23 season will be two artists well-known to the Nashville community.
 Nashville Ballet Company Dancer Mollie Sansone will be promoted to the Company’s first-ever female resident choreographer, where she will work alongside Vasterling and visiting artists to create new pieces, and award-winning conductor Ming Luke will serve as the Company’s new Music Director and Principal Conductor.

-Season packages for Nashville Ballet’s 2022-23 season will go on sale now, and can be purchased on Nashville Ballet’s website, through their Box Office at 615.297.2966 x710, or by emailing tickets@nashvilleballet.com.
+Season packages for Nashville Ballet’s 2022-23 season will go on sale now, and can be purchased on Nashville Ballet’s website, through their Box Office at 615.297.2966 x710, or by emailing .
 Individual tickets will go on sale in July.

 Nashville Ballet’s Full 2022-23 Season: